What is SaaS

 😌 Keep it simple

 All users want is a clear and comprehensive interface.
 Especially when dealing with tons of data, files, and information, your customers will appreciate minimalistic and logical architecture.
 The concept of less is more is very useful here.
-It values simplicity and implies that by having less users can achieve more and faster.
+It values simplicity and implies that by having less distractions users can achieve more and faster.
 Essentially, prioritize the audience of your SaaS product and focus on must-have elements that will help your users get to the desired outcome.

 🙋 Research your user’s behavior

 To create great application design, you need to know your customers and what they want from the platform.
 Remember that you are not the end user and can have different needs, opinions, and reactions.
 That is why it’s necessary to research and analyze customers’ behavior beforehand.
 For example, conduct surveys and focus groups.
-This way you can better prepare to launch a seamless SaaS product.
+This way you can be better prepared to launch a seamless SaaS product.

 ✍🏼 Contextualize it all